Episode Transcript

 like a whole lot of responsibility and that just fucks

-me up, and I think it would suck up the
+me up, and I think it.

-but like, but like that kind of out of control
+out of control, but like, but like that kind of

-where I literally can't control it.
+out of control where I literally can't control it.

 Speaker 1 (22:58):